justinhorner/mssql-docker/README.md

 ## Installation

 1. Pull the repo
+2. Edit the docker-compose.yaml file to change the default SA_PASSWORD value, `YourSecretPa$$W0rD`
-2. Make the pre-init.sh script executable, `chmod +x pre-init.sh`
+3. Make the pre-init.sh script executable, `chmod +x pre-init.sh`
-2. Run the pre-init.sh script to download the backup file(s), `./pre-init.sh`
+4. Run the pre-init.sh script to download the backup file(s), `./pre-init.sh`
-3. Run `docker-compose up` in the local directory to create and spin up the container.
+5. Run `docker-compose up` in the local directory to create and spin up the container.
 Assuming there are no errors, and you see `exited with code 0` you can re-run `docker-compose up -d` to start the container silently.

 ## Sources